 A year for the books, 2020 dramatically reshaped the real estate landscape — especially multifamily housing.
 COVID-19 introduced social distancing, new security concerns, and a push for contactless entry solutions.
 As a result, renters’ priorities shifted.

 Now, post-2020, these changes continue to affect multifamily housing.
 Read on to learn how 2020 changed the multifamily industry.
-We’ll also explore what you can do to adapt to these changes and accommodate residents’ new priorities.
+We’ll also explore what you can do to adapt to these changes and accommodate residents’ new priorities to improve resident retention.

 Table of contents: